nyando/biletado-assets/README.md

 The current pipeline compiles the project and pushes a Docker container to the `docker.io` repository.
 The pipeline also runs unit tests and fails the build if these do not pass.

+The unit tests are not particularly interesting, but function more as a proof-of-work for working integration in the CI/CD system.
+Once integration tests are available they might be integrated here too.

 ## Logging

 `biletado-assets` uses `env_logger` for logging to `stdout`.
 The log level is specifiable via the `RUST_LOG` environment variable.
+The libraries and/or frameworks used in this project use the same logging utility, so most `debug`/`info`/`warning`/`error` messages will probably come from other sources.